LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 The *Personal Health Dashboard* (PHD) highlights the most recent issues and notifications, along with upcoming changes.
 An *event log*  is also provided which lists the events reported within the past 90 days.
 The event log API is only available for accounts that have subscribed to business or enterprise support plans.

+### VPC Flow Logs

+VPC Flow Logs enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to Amazon CloudWatch Logs, Amazon S3, or Amazon Kinesis Data Firehose.

+### ELB Access Logs

+Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer.
+Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.

+Access logs are disabled by default when using Elastic Load Balancing.
+Access logging can be enabled at any time, in which logs are delivered to an S3 bucket.

+### CloudFront Logs

+CloudFront can deliver access logs into an Amazon S3 bucket that can can then be analysed by Amazon Athena.

+### WAF Logs

+WAF LOgs can be enabled tp obtain information about the time that AWS WAF received a web request from your AWS resource, detailed information about the request, and details about the rules that the request matched.

+You can send your logs to an Amazon CloudWatch Logs log group, an Amazon S3 bucket, or an Amazon Kinesis Data Firehose.

 ## Stage 3: Events Analysis